middlendian/leader-labeler/README.md

 1. Each pod runs the leader-labeler sidecar
 2. Sidecars wait for the main container to become Ready
-3. Ready pods apply the participation label (`<election-name>/is-participant=true`)
+3. Ready pods apply the label `<election-name>/is-leader=false` to themselves
 4. Pods participate in leader election using Kubernetes Lease objects
-5. The leader continuously reconciles labels every 5 seconds:
+5. When a pod becomes leader, it reconciles all labels:
    - Sets `<election-name>/is-leader=true` on itself
-   - Sets `<election-name>/is-leader=false` on all other participants
+   - Sets `<election-name>/is-leader=false` on all other pods with the label

 ### Graceful Shutdown